sweetpy/BizIntelTZ/README.md

 ### Crawler Dashboard
 Monitor crawler progress and database growth at `/admin/crawler` once logged in.

+### Document Uploads
+Upload CSV, PDF, or PPTX files at `/admin/documents`.
+The document crawler can be triggered from that page or via the `/documents/process` endpoint to extract business data from CSV files.

 ## Running 24/7
 For production deployments, run Uvicorn without `--reload` and use a process manager such as `systemd`, `supervisor`, or `docker` to keep the server running